pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 988 Grit

+I have been reading this book the last few days, with several of the ideas in this book I identify, I think it is time to form my path as a developer and set some goals.

 ##### Day 987 A little sick

 Today was a bad day, I am sick and only can make a little code.